-These amounts include all salary and fringe benefits awarded to KMP except for details in
+These amounts include all salary and fringe benefits awarded to KMP except for details in respect to fees and benefits paid to council members which may be separately found in the table above.

 Post-employment benefits

 These amounts are the current-year's cost of the Shire's superannuation contributions made during the year.